jakobringler/blog/content/notes/FX Notes Formatting.md

 ![[notes/images/md_formatting_callout.png]]

-I had to take a screenshot because the website doesn't render the tag at all. just insert it down here instead of TAG: `[!tip]`
+I had to take a screenshot because the website doesn't render anything in square brackets at all. just insert it down here instead of TAG:

 ```
 > TAG **Tips**